 Now you may well ask what the hell has this to do with a camera review.
 In my mind everything, I didn't pause or think about it for a second.

-Both camera's were on my desk beforehand and honestly at the time I couldn't really see a huge difference in them.
-So I picked up my normal camera subconciously and set it up.
+Both cameras were on my desk beforehand and honestly at the time I couldn't really see a huge difference between them.
+So I picked up my normal camera subconsciously and set it up.

 So why wouldn't I use the D810?

 Well, that again is an interesting one, it's a truly gorgeous camera and the day I let it go will be a sad one for me.
 We have been through a lot of work together and it has never let me down.
 It's incredibly robust, feels comfortable to hold for hours on end and always works.
 To really replace this camera the D850 would have to be something special so let's see if it is.

 So me being me I swapped out the camera's after shooting a few products, I popped on the D850 continuing to photograph the products in the order I had them set out.

 The detail level difference was more than noticeable it was staggering.
 In fact so much so that I re-shot the Items I had done with the D810.